christianityorigins/website/books/_posts/2016-08-12-christianity-and-its-secularized-variants.md

 _"Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law, a man’s enemies will be the members of his own household"_ -- Matthew 10:34-36

+_Do you think I came to bring peace on earth?
+No, I tell you, but division.
+From now on there will be five in one family divided against each other, three against two and two against three.
+They will be divided, father against son and son against father, mother against daughter and daughter against mother, mother-in-law against daughter-in-law and daughter-in-law against mother-in-law._ -- Luke 12:51

 CONTENTS

 Preface\